shmoergh/brain-basic-midi2cv/README.md

 ## Install

 Flash the `brain-basic-midi2cv.uf2` file to your Brain module by holding the BOOTSEL button while connecting it to your computer, then copy the .uf2 file to the mounted drive.
+If you're using a Pico 2, use the one with `pico-2` in the filename.

 ## Features